-(i) The Director shall hold a public hearing pursuant to Chapter 3 of the DEQ's Rules of Practice and Procedure whenever the Director finds, on the basis of requests, a significant degree of public interest in a draft permit(s); [40 CFR 124.12(a)(1)]

-(ii) The Director may also hold a public hearing pursuant to Chapter 3 of the DEQ's Rules of Practice and Procedure, at his or her discretion, whenever, for instance, such a hearing might clarify one or more issues involved in the permit decision; [40 CFR 124.12(a)(2)]
+- (i) The Council shall hold a public hearing pursuant to Chapter 2 of the DEQ's Rules of Practice and Procedure whenever the Director finds, on the basis of requests, a significant degree of public interest in a draft permit(s); - (ii) The Director may also schedule a public hearing before the Council, pursuant to Chapter 2 of the DEQ's Rules of Practice and Procedure, at his or her discretion, whenever, for instance, such a hearing might clarify one or more issues involved in the permit decision; - (iii) The Director shall also schedule a public hearing under Chapter 2 of the DEQ's Rules of Practice and Procedure whenever written notice of opposition to a draft permit and a request for a hearing has been received within 45 days of public notice under Section 124(c)(i) of this Chapter.

-(iii) The Director shall hold a public hearing under Chapter 3 of the DEQ's Rules of Practice and Procedure whenever written notice of opposition to a draft permit and a request for a hearing has been received within 45 days of public notice under Section 124(d)(i) of this Chapter.
-Whenever possible the Director shall schedule a hearing under Section 124(e) of this Chapter at a location convenient to the nearest population center to the proposed facility and within 20 days after the close of the public comment period unless a different schedule is deemed necessary by the Council.
-In addition to the public notice procedures specified in Section 124(d) of this Chapter, the Director shall publish notice of the time, date and location of the hearing in a newspaper of general circulation in the county where the applicant plans to locate the facility once a week for two (2) consecutive weeks immediately prior to the hearing.
-[40 CFR 124.12(a)(3)(i),(ii) & 40 CFR 124.12 (a)(4)]
+(iv) Whenever possible the Director shall schedule a hearing under this Section at a location convenient to the nearest population center to the proposed facility and within twenty days after the close of the public comment period unless a different schedule is deemed necessary by the Council.
+In addition to the public notice procedures specified in Section 124(c) of this Chapter, the Director shall publish notice of the time, date, and location of the hearing in a newspaper of general circulation in the county where the applicant plans to locate the facility once a week for two consecutive weeks immediately prior to the hearing.